Lung - Pulmonology

 Diagnostic Services We Provide

-Diagnosing lung conditions can take time, but at Mount Sinai Downtown-Union Square, our state-of-the-art imaging facilities and onsite labs enable us to provide you with accurate results quickly.
+Diagnosing lung conditions can take time, but at Mount Sinai-Union Square, our state-of-the-art imaging facilities and onsite labs enable us to provide you with accurate results quickly.
 All of our imaging facilities are centrally located on site and can quickly provide a variety of detailed images, using the following: